The SEP artists

 regional project coordinator

 Mahmoud is a multi-faceted talent from Jerash and Zarqa.
-A photographer and interpreter by background, he is relishing the social impact he generates with SEP, every firstname.lastname@example.org
+A photographer and interpreter by background, a gifted problem-solver, he is relishing the social impact he generates with SEP, every firstname.lastname@example.org

 SEP advance the following SDGs